fcolavecchia/fp-course-public/README.md

 and you are good to go.

->
 ### Installing polyglot notebooks to run in your own computer

 If you want to experience the notebooks at your own computer, you need to install the [polyglot extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode), and follow the instructions there.

-## I do not read spanish (No leo español)

-No problem, until I manage to translate the content (which can take a while...), and if you can tolerate the automagic translation, you can use [nbTranslate](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/nbTranslate/README.html), a [Jupyter notebook extension](https://github.com/ipython-contrib/jupyter_contrib_nbextensions) that creates multilanguage notebooks by translating the content using google translate.
-Follow the instructions in those sites to get it work.

 ## About the course